 It’s an idea that’s been touted by the media for years, both in news and fiction: Take a pill with breakfast, and before lunch, you’re a genius.
 Entrepreneurs in Silicon Valley dream about this sort of product, one that turns you into a prodigious figure able to make millions in weeks, learn languages in days and finish complicated projects in hours.
 Just from swallowing a capsule containing some enigmatic compound.
 Is it possible?
 Could Limitless soon be a documentary?

 We all know that it’s a bit beyond our current level of knowledge on the human brain.
 It may be beyond us forever, as the human mind has its limits.
 But, it is certainly an appealing fantasy.
 And it does raise the question: Can a pill really enhance your brain in such a way?
-Can something you go to the doctor’s and get today, really make you smarter in such a tangible way?
+Can something you go to the doctor’s and get today, really make you smarter?
 This article aims to answer this question.
 Read on, if you want to learn more.

 A real-life Limitless pill is something that people have been after for a long time.
 Quick-fix ways to get ‘smarter’ have been around for centuries - coffee, for example, is often consumed for its nootropic effects, and foods to boost your brain are often used by indigenous peoples such as the Guarani.
 But, the kind of nootropic we all want, a true-blue ‘limitless pill’, only became even slightly viable over the last century or so.
 Amphetamines have been used since the 1930s for stimulant and cognition enhancing effects, while racetams, eugeroics (like Modafinil) and methylphenidates were all invented in the middle decades of the 20th century.